 Yousician is an application that can be used on iOS and Android as an app or on MacOS and Windows as a desktop version.
 There are various paid memberships - Premium, Premium+ Personal and Premium+ Family - as well as a free option that offers simple teaching access.

-The paid membership can be purchased monthly or annually, the latter is cheaper for frequent users.
-A seven -day trial version of Premium+ is available and is downgraded to a free basic account if you don't want to go on.
+The paid membership can be purchased monthly or annually, with the latter being more cost-effective for frequent users.
+A seven-day trial of Premium+ is available and will be downgraded to a free basic account if you don't want to continue.

 - 7-day free trial version